suchanek/proteusPy/paper/paper.md

    3. Physically impossible disulfides, where the $C_\alpha - C_\alpha$ distance is > 8 $\AA$ .
    4. Structures with disordered CYS atoms.

 In the end I elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a $C_\alpha - C_\alpha$ distance is > 8 $\AA$.
 This resulted in the current database consisting of 35,808 structures and 120,494 disulfide bonds.
-To my knowledge this is the only searchable database of disulfide bonds in existence.
+While there are many structure visualization and analysis packages available (PyMol, Chimera, RCSB) this is the only centralized, locally available Disulfide database available.

 ## The Future